Sabrina-Moore/Showcase-Repo/README.md

 ## Running the App
 This prototype is run using React Native, Expo and Mac's Xcode simulator.
 The prototype has better compatibility with IOS, but works on Android.

+Because we have no hosted this code on the internet, you will need to be able to save the repository locally and run it to get the Expo QR code.

+You will need to have access to and some familiarity with terminal commands.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>